josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Forest-Trusts/Forest-Trust-Technical-Requir.md

 # Forest Trust Technical Requirements

-Created: 2015-03-20 09:34:54 -0500

-Modified: 2019-05-14 12:44:52 -0500

----

-**Keywords:** campus active directory trust relationship Forest Domain Trusts
+## Summary

-**Summary:** Before a Forest Trust can be created between a department's Active Directory forest and Campus Active Directory an audit must be performed by OCIS/DoIT Security.
+Before a Forest Trust can be created between a department's Active Directory forest and Campus Active Directory an audit must be performed by OCIS/DoIT Security.
 This audit will verify that all security requirements listed below have been configured correctly.

 Implementation of the security requirements in the trusting forest are the responsibility of the customer's Active Directory administrators.
 Reasonable effort must be made by the customer administrators to research the effects of these changes on their environment and to implement them in a way consistent with the customer's change management process.